pippim/pippim.github.io/programs/mserve.md

 This video shows:

-1. The "Hamburger Drop Down Menu" where the *Basic time index* option is picked.
+1. The "☰" (Hamburger) Dropdown Menu where the *Basic time index* option is picked.
 2. Canceling the *Basic time index* option once started.
-3. Restarting the *Basic time index* from the Hamburger menu.
+3. Restarting the *Basic time index* from the "☰" menu.
 4. Clicking each line as it is sung.
-5. The time indices are automatically saved when the song ends or, you can choose the "Save index" option from the Hamburger menu if you don't want to wait for the song to end.
+5. The time indices are automatically saved when the song ends, or you can choose the "Save index" option from the "☰" menu if, you don't want to wait for the song to end.

 ---